hazemataya94/dockerfile-examples/README.md

 - `-e MYSQL_PASSWORD=""` set environment variable MYSQL_PASSWORD value to ""
 - `-p 2082:80` maps the host port 2082 to container port 80

-Open browser and go to *http://localhost:2082*
+Open browser and go to http://localhost:2082 <br />
 Press ctrl+c on windows and macOS to exit and stop the container